A comprehensive worksheet to audit your entire sales operating system, from lead handling through close and post-sale handoff.

 A sales operating system is not your CRM.
 It is not your process document.
-It is the full machine — process, tools, pipeline, enablement, reporting, and feedback loops — working together to produce predictable revenue.
+It is the full machine: process, tools, pipeline, enablement, reporting, and feedback loops, all working together to produce predictable revenue.

 When revenue stalls or becomes unpredictable, the problem is rarely one broken thing.
-It is usually 2-3 pillars that have degraded quietly.
-This audit helps you find them.
+It is usually 2 to 3 pillars that have degraded quietly while the team compensated with extra effort.
+This audit helps you find them before the compensation breaks down.

 How to use this audit